chrisdev/wagtail-cookiecutter-foundation/README.rst

 Your project contains a Makefile that allows you to setup your development environment with a single command.
 To do this run ::

   make all

-This command will create the projects virtual environment, install all python dependencies,  create the database, run migrations and load initial data to database, install front-end dependencies and finally start the development server for you.
+This command will create your project's virtual environment, install all pip dependencies,  create the development database, run migrations and load initial data to database, install front-end dependencies and finally start the development server for you.
 Awesome, right?

-Now, access your site at ``http://localhost:8000``.
+You can access your site at ``http://localhost:8000``.
 The Admin back-end is available at ``http://localhost:8000/admin/``.
 The default Admin username is *admin* and The default Admin password is *admin123*

-The Makefile supports the full range of development tasks.
-Namely creating a virtualenv_ for the project, installing requirements_, creating a database (db_):, running migrations (migrate_).
-Loading initial page structure for the site (initial_data_), install front-end components with bower_, starting the development server (runserver_).
-Using the livereload_ utility and running your unit (test_) and functional (func_test_).
-These commands are explainded in more detail below.

-virtualenv
+The make command available for development are discussed in more detail  below. virtualenv
 """""""""""
 Create the virtualenv for the project. ::

   make virtualenv

-The virtualenvironment is located in your projects ``venv`` directory.
+The virtualenvironment is located in your project's ``venv`` directory.

 requirements
 """""""""""""